 Information about childcare options in the surrounding areas can be found on either the Early years providers or day nurseries page.

 Reasonable adjustments for examinations and assessments are available for any pregnant student who needs them.
 If a student has any concerns around examinations, meeting deadlines for assessed work due to pregnancy, or has a pregnancy related health condition that is exacerbated by stress, they are advised to seek advice from their GP or Midwife.
 If the advice suggests avoiding these situations then an alternative method of assessment will be considered.

-There may be unforeseeable, exceptional circumstances or pregnancy related illness which affect a student’s ability to study or undertake assessment or examination, in these situations they may be able to use the mitigating circumstances process to defer an assessment or take it again.
-Decisions will be based on the student’s individual circumstances and requirements of their programme of study.
+There may be unforeseeable, exceptional circumstances or pregnancy related illness which affect a student’s ability to study or undertake assessments or examinations.
+In these situations, they may be able to use the mitigating circumstances process to defer an assessment or take it again.
+Decisions will be based on the student’s individual circumstances and the requirements of their programme of study.